2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 Metal studs have been added, and windows are going in on the opposite side.
 Our next update will likely look quite different.

 It’s been some time since we last updated with new construction photos.
 As of December, we see that windows and sliding doors have been installed.
-It’s hard to tell from this angle, but a portion of the center has been painted brown, perhaps as a test run.
+From this angle, it’s hard to tell, but a portion of the center has been painted brown, perhaps as a test run.
 Since then, the far right side of the building has been painted white, which I assume is a primer.

 Here is a view of the tower from the monorail.